Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 description: "It's not as scary as you think"
 category: [PyData ecosystem]
 featuredImage:
-  src: /posts/narwhals-pycapsule/featured.jpg
+  src: /posts/duckdb-when-used-to-frames/featured.jpg
-  alt: 'todo'
+  alt: 'Photo by <a href="https://unsplash.com/@rthiemann?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Robert Thiemann</a> on <a href="https://unsplash.com/photos/brown-and-green-mallard-duck-on-water--ZSnI9gSX1Y?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>'
 hero:
-  imageSrc: /posts/narwhals-pycapsule/hero.jpg
+  imageSrc: /posts/duckdb-when-used-to-frames/hero.jpg
-  imageAlt: 'todo'
+  imageAlt: 'Photo by <a href="https://unsplash.com/@rthiemann?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Robert Thiemann</a> on <a href="https://unsplash.com/photos/brown-and-green-mallard-duck-on-water--ZSnI9gSX1Y?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>'

 ---

-# Mastering DuckDB when you're used to Polars or pandas
+# Using DuckDB when you're used to Polars or pandas

 You may have heard about DuckDB's impressive robustness and performance.
 Perhaps you wanted to try it out, too - BUT WAIT, you're a data scientist.
 You're used to pandas and/or Polars, not a SQL expert.
 You can use the `'JOIN'` and `'GROUP BY'` commands, but what do you use instead of your familiar dataframe commands, such as: